JoePlant/Ampla-Code-Items/TimeCalculations/README.md

 * Add the code specified in the [code item (OperatingTimeVariable)](OperatingTimeVariable.cs).
 * Add the code specified in the [code item (OperatingTimeCalculator)](OperatingTimeCalculator.cs)
+* Add a Stored Variable to store the operating time status in it
 * Change the expression that is triggering the result as follows:

 Example code: